WRT MITZVAH FAIR

 Youth volunteers under 14 years of age can get involved by helping to provide clothing and everyday essentials to the children The Sharing Shelf serves.
 Organize a drive or complete an at-home project from a menu of options found on the website.
 Options range from creating hygiene kits for babies, children or teens to running a diaper, sock, or underwear drive.
 14 years old and up can volunteer in person with a parent actively volunteers alongside them.
 Adults of all ages are welcome.

-GET INVOLVED AT WRT
+GET INVOLVED AT WRT AND MAKE A DIFFERENCE

 Mitzvah Corps